 Spray paint the can whatever color you choose.
 I went with white since that is what I had in the art closet but feel free to get creative!

 Decorate your can depending on your personal preferences.
 If your DIY ribbon organizer is holding Christmas ribbon, draw on some holly leaves.
-If your ribbon organizer is for birthday ribbon, use flowers, smiley faces or whatever inspires you!
+If your ribbon organizer is for birthday ribbon, use flowers, smiley faces, or whatever inspires you!

+Don’t want to try power tools, check out this easy DIY ribbon organizer that uses only a metal hanger.
 Now that you know how to organize ribbon, get started cleaning up your own arts and crafts supplies!
-Then, personalize your gift giving with this easy DIY gift box!
+Then, personalize your gift-giving with this easy DIY gift box!

-Diane has a Bachelor’s degree in Microbiology with a Minor in Health Management and Policy.
-She spent many years working in cancer research, academics, and biotechnology.
+Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
+She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
-She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging as a way to share this knowledge with others.
+She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.